USDA-NRCS/Wetland-Tools---ArcGIS-Pro/README.md

 - Imported the updated the *NAD Address* data table into the SUPPORT.gdb file.
 - Fixed bug with apostrophes in county names.
 - Fixed bug to reliably generate *Sampling Unit* polygons when a new *Request Extent* is found adjacent to and coincident with previously completed determinations.

-### **Changed Files**
-Note, as this is a major version release, it is recommended for State Tool Admninstrators to completely install the new tools, except for the existing NRCS_Address.xlsx file found under ..\SUPPORT\Templates, which can be transferred from old versions to the new version.
-After completing the new install and updating files, per the *Tips on Updating* section below, State Tool Administrators should deploy the entire modified tool to their users, including the transferred NRCS_Address.xlsx that has been customized for their state.
 - ..\NRCS_Wetland_Tools_Pro\LibraryInstall.R (removed)
 - ..\NRCS_Wetland_Tools_Pro\NRCS_Wetland_Tools_Pro.tbx
 - ..\NRCS_Wetland_Tools_Pro\NRCS_Wetland_Tools_Pro_Training.tbx